What different clinical programs are offered at CCPH?

 - Share your own experiences and ask others about theirs

-- Let the group know both positive and negative feelings that come up in group
+- Let the other members know both positive and negative feelings that come up for you in the meetings

 "I'll be forced to tell my deepest thoughts, feelings and secrets."